 But as a business owner or fleet manager, you don’t have time for the hype and hassle typically associated with vehicle shopping.
 Whether you’re purchasing service vans, pickups, or larger delivery trucks, you want the right vehicle, for the best price — without having to spend hours at a dealership to get it.

-So, how do you cut through the B.S. to strike a sweet deal on your company vehicles?
+So, how do you cut through the B.S. to buy your company fleet vehicles for the best deal?

-Here are vehicle-buying secrets I gleaned from “the inside,” during my six years as a dealership fleet sales representative before becoming an industry journalist.
+Here are the secrets to purchasing fleet vehicles I gleaned from “the inside,” during my six years as a dealership fleet sales representative before becoming an industry journalist.

 1. Use Dealerships That Offer a Dedicated Fleet Department